harfang3d/harfang-ui/bin/assetc/README.md

-# Run in standalone mode
+# Run the Dogfight in standalone mode

 ## Content of bin\assetc